Vivek-04022001/documentation/docs/install/install-from-packages.md

 For the `fish` shell, see [`nvm.fish`](https://github.com/jorgebucaran/nvm.fish).
 ```

-1. Create your shell profile, if it does not exist.
+1. Create your shell profile, if it doesn't exist.

     ```shell
     touch ~/.bash_profile